-The author has brought in the highlights of Shanta Kumar Committee and there is every reason to deliberate the same.
-Unfortunately FCI being the national food procurement agency, has not done enough and therefore it has now been delegated the responsibility of procurement from the distress states.
-The committee recommending uniform levy across the states is the welcome step and this would remove the disparities between the states.
+The author has brought in the highlights of the Shanta Kumar Committee and there is every reason to deliberate the same.
+Unfortunately, FCI being the national food procurement agency, has not done enough and therefore it has now been delegated the responsibility of procurement from the distressed states.
+The committee recommending a uniform levy across the states is the welcome step and this would remove the disparities between the states.
 The recommendation of maintaining strict quantity procurement and maintaining the strict quality of the same would go a long way to maintain a balance between the two.
-The rice mills should not be given more retaining capacity to own selling because this would lead to cut throat competition among the rice millers and the price would not be stable.
-The new MSP guidelines is surely a farmer friendly move and that would mitigate their expenses immediately because the farmer need not wait for his amount.
-The new committee recommendation has gone further steps in favor of farmers that henceforth all the produce in the farm should be given equal weight-age and MSP be given to the farmers which is his hard earned right.
+The rice mills should not be given more retaining capacity to own selling because this would lead to cutthroat competition among the rice millers and the price would not be stable.
+The new MSP guidelines are surely a farmer-friendly move and that would mitigate their expenses immediately because the farmer need not wait for his amount.
+The new committee recommendation has taken further steps in favor of farmers that henceforth all the produce in the farm should be given equal weight-age and MSP be given to the farmers which are his hard-earned right.
 That the poor would get more quota of ration every month is very good because none should go hunger.

 Farmers are the backbones of the country.
 They should be given due priority and see that they will be benefitted in proportion to their hard work.
 Many poor farmers are not able to invest in cultivation and this weakness is encashed by the rice millers.
 They procure the crop from the farmers at a lower rate.
 The suggestion made by this committee in decreasing the importance of rice millers is welcome.
 The farmers should be provided with some storage facilities so that they will store and sell when the rate is good.

-Another important point the committee made is the subsidy on fertilisers.
-The present subsidy system is not helping the farmers but some people involved in trading these fertilisers are getting benefitted.
-So directly transferring money to the farmer towards the subsidy for the fertilisers is a very good idea and the farmers will get benefitted much by this.
+Another important point the committee made is the subsidy on fertilizers.
+The present subsidy system is not helping the farmers but some people involved in trading these fertilizers are getting benefitted.
+So directly transferring money to the farmer towards the subsidy for the fertilizers is a very good idea and the farmers will get benefit much from this.